littlehorse-enterprises/lh-quarkus/CONFIGURATIONS.md

 * Importance: medium

 ``lhw.task.worker.version``
 Optional version identifier.
 Intended to be informative.
-Useful when you're running different version of a worker.
+Useful when you're running different versions of a worker.
 Along with the `lhw.task.worker.id`, this is journalled on every `TaskAttempt`.

 * Type: string
 * Default: ""